Setting Preferences

 Where to Find

-You can find the preferences in the top right of the application, in your Account settings, under Preferences.
+You can find the preferences in the top right of the application, in the profile menu, under Preferences.

 The Preferences Page